Frontiers and the University of Würzburg form open access publishing agreement

 Information for authors:

 To submit your article under this institutional agreement, please select ‘University of Würzburg’ as institutional payer in the invoice section when submitting your article.
-Frontiers will then verify your eligibility with the University of Würzburg Library’s Open Access team, and if confirmed, the APC will be paid by the Library upon acceptance.
+Frontiers will then verify your eligibility with the University of Würzburg Library’s Open Access Team, and if confirmed, the APC will be paid by the Library upon acceptance.
+Following this, the author will be billed by the Library for part of the APC plus taxes.

-For information on whether your article is eligible under this agreement, or if you require any further details, please visit the Universitätsbibliothek’s Open Access Publishing page or contact openaccess@bibliothek.uni-wuerzburg.de
+For information on whether your article is eligible under this agreement, how much the Library will cover, or if you require any further details, please visit the University Library’s Open Access Publishing page or contact openaccess@bibliothek.uni-wuerzburg.de

 For information on Frontiers’ institutional agreements please visit our institutional membership page or contact institutions@frontiersin.org to discuss the possibilities for your organisation.